Spalding's Athletic Library: Soccer (football)

-Thomas Cahill (soccer) and others assisted on creating Spalding Official Soccer (Football) Guides.
+Thomas Cahill (soccer, born 1864) and others assisted on creating Spalding Official Soccer (Football) Guides.
 The 1912 Spalding Official Soccer (Football) Guide include information on the 1912 Olympics, associations (AAFA, FIFA, American Amateur Foot Ball Association, and others), clubs, scores, records, standings, articles, and photographs.
 The New York Footballer's Protective Association was founded August 1912 for assisting injured athletes.
-In 1911 Canadian George Orton teamed up with Thomas Cahill (soccer) for the Spalding Athletic Library Official Association Soccer (Foot Ball) Guide.
+In 1911 Canadian George Orton teamed up with Thomas Cahill (soccer, born 1864) for the Spalding Athletic Library Official Association Soccer (Foot Ball) Guide.
 In 1920 J A McWeeney (from London) was editor for How to Play Soccer.
 The Spalding Soccer (Football) guides were available from 1904–1905 to 1923–1924.

 Croquet

 Spalding issued several rules and laws books on Croquet in between 1911 and 1931, editor Charles Jacobus for the 1910 issue.

 Golf

 May 1895 Spalding issued Official Golf Guide, revised by L B Stoddard, which included rules, regulations, history and illustrations.
 Golf champions Harry Vardon and James Braid (golfer) collaborated on several editions of "How to Play Golf".
 Tom Bendelow was editor on many Spalding Athletic Library's official golf guides in the early years.
 The guides included information on championships, illustrations, and "how to".
 June 1901, Spalding issued the official golf guide by Charles S Cox which includes article and pictures of Harry Vardon.
 Grantland Rice and Bobby Jones (golfer) teamed up for Spalding's Golf Guide 1932.